/

 • Who procures it?

-• Who manages the configuration of the unit?
+• Who manages the configuration of the device?

 • Who takes care of repairs, maintenance and updates?